Stefano Lilipaly: 2019 season

 On 13 April 2019, Lilipaly scored his first goal of the 2019 season for Bali United in a friendly match against Liga Futebol Timor-Leste club Boavista, which ended in a 4–1 win.
 On 18 April, he scored a brace for Bali United beat Persija Jakarta 2–1 in the first leg of 2018–19 Piala Indonesia quarter-final.
 On 26 July, Lilipaly scored his first league goal of the 2019 season, the opening goal against Persib Bandung in a 0–2 away win in the Liga 1.
 On 15 August, he scored another brace for Bali United in a 1–2 away win against TIRA-Persikabo, with the away win, Bali United is now in first place by collecting 31 points from 13 matches that have been played.
-Lilipaly scored in second half and give assists a opening goal by Melvin Platje in Bali United's 2–2 draw over Persipura Jayapura on 11 November.
+Lilipaly scored in second half and give assists an opening goal by Melvin Platje in Bali United's 2–2 draw over Persipura Jayapura on 11 November.
 Lilipaly scored in second half and give another assists a goal by Ilija Spasojević in Bali United's 3–2 win over Persib Bandung on 28 November.

 He had a good season in this season with 30 appearances and 5 goals, while helping Bali United win the championship Liga 1 this season.
 On 2 December 2019, Bali United won the championship for the first time in their history, becoming the seventh club to win the Liga 1 after second placed Borneo draw to PSM, followed by a win in Semen Padang, giving Bali United a 17-point lead with only four games left.